Taryck/idrive/readme.txt

 STEP 8: View/restore previous versions of a file
 		You can view the list of previous versions of any file and select any version that you want to restore.
 To retrieve a file with earlier versions, run the below command:
-		$./Restore_Version.pl
+		$./restore_version.pl

 STEP 9:	Stop ongoing backup/express backup/restore operations
 		To stop an ongoing backup or express backup or restore operation, run the below command:
 		$./job_termination.pl

-STEP 10: View backup/express backup/restore logs
+STEP 10: View backup/express backup/restore/archive cleanup logs
-		You can view the backup or restore or express backup log files by running the below command:
+		You can view the backup or restore or express backup or archive cleanup log files by running the below command:
-		$./View_Log.pl
+		$./view_log.pl

+STEP 11: Archive cleanup
+		Archive Cleanup compares the files of your local data in the backup set, selected for cleanup, with the files in your IDrive online backup account.
+It then deletes the files present in your account but not on your local machine.
+This feature thus helps you to free up space in your online backup account.
+		You can run below command for archive cleanup:
+		$./archive_cleanup.pl

+		When you run your archive cleanup script, you need to enter the percentage limit beyond which cleanup will not take place.
+		Note: Your scheduled backupset will be considered for archive cleanup.

+STEP 12: Send error report
+		You can send error report to IDrive support by running the below command:
+		$./send_error_report.pl

-STEP 11: Logout from your IDrive account
+STEP 13: Logout from your IDrive account
 		To end the logged in session for your IDrive account, run the below command:
 		$./Logout.pl